Problem Solving and Design

 I re-worked the article, chart and table (with some minor changes and enhancements) into a handy and compact step-by-step mobile guide.
 That said, it is also suitable for tablet and desktop use, as it is a cross-platform web-app.
 You can save it for off-line use as well.

-This new version has a handy checklist for keeping track of progress.
+The new version has a checklist for keeping track of progress.
 A future versions will go into much more detail and provide individual tools as well, so stay tuned.

 Check out the browser-based version (first link).
 If you find it useful you can bookmark the page or, if you want to use it like an app in full-screen mode with an icon on your mobile or tablet home screen, and use it off-line, you can use the second link.

 To install the off-line app, first tap the link below to load the page.
 The entire app is one page divided up into tabs and drop-downs.
 Many mobile devices will let you save a shortcut to the home screen.
 Follow the usual steps for your device.
 Once it has created the home screen shortcut icon, exit the app in the browser and open it from the home screen.
 It is at this point that the app is downloaded to your device.
 The previous step only saved the shortcut and icon.